-The Best CAT 7 Ethernet Cables For You in 2022
+Best CAT 7 Ethernet Cables in 2023

 CAT 7 ethernet cable is often criticized for its similarities and lack of support when compared to the networking standard of CAT 6a ethernet cable.
 For normal home users, there’s not much point in paying the extra for CAT 7 ethernet cable due to CAT 6 providing similar speeds on up to 55 meters of cable.